openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

     admin_project_domain_name=default

-With all of these values configured and the Key Manager service deployed, Sahara will begin storing its secrets in the external manager.
+With all of these values configured and the Key Manager service deployed, sahara will begin storing its secrets in the external manager.